 There are many great advantages of home equity lines of credit.
 Before making a financial commitment, we suggest doing your due diligence and comparing the HELOC and home equity loan, so you can make a sound decision.
 Used properly, you will have ready access to tax deductible cash that you can use for whatever you want.
 And, the interest rate on it will be lower than you would pay on most other loans.

-2017 Requirements for Home Equity Credit Lines
+Rules and Standards for Home Equity Credit Lines

 There are many ways to increase your overall wealth.
 But owning your own home is thought of as one of the most effective ways.
 Being a home owner rather than a renter allows you to build equity in a home that will most likely grow in value over the years.